lmorg/murex/docs/GUIDE.quick-start.md

 This can be invoked by pressing `Ctrl` + `\`

-Sending SIGQUIT will terminate all running functions in the current _murex_ session.
+Sending SIGQUIT will terminate all running functions in the current Murex session.
 Which is a handy escape hatch if your shell code starts misbehaving.

 ### Signal: SIGTSTP